“I explore Orkney’s Neolithic heritage through the craft of woodturning.”

-Michael, a born and bred Orcadian, who has been practicing the craft of wood turning for over 28 years, is self-taught.
-Michael has honed his skills using a combination of practice, experimentation and his desire to produce fine attractive pieces.
+Michael, a born and bred Orcadian, has been wood turning for over 28 years.
+Self-taught, Michael honed his skills with practice, experimentation and his desire to produce fine attractive pieces.
 He was accepted onto the Register of Professional Turners in 2017.

-The traditions and culture of the islands are an important part of Michael’s life and his work reflects his affinity with Orkney and its heritage of craftsmanship.
+Michael’s life and work reflect his affinity with Orkney tradition and its heritage of craftsmanship.

 Your products are of a high standard and excellent quality, highlighting Michael’s skill as a wood turner.